 What types of disability does Brightwater specialise in?

 Brightwater supports people with complex disabilities, including neurological, cognitive, psychosocial and physical disabilities.

 We are an innovator in the area of acquired brain injury rehabilitation, and also provide specialist supported accommodation and services for people living with Parkinson's disease and Huntington's disease.

 What funding can I access if I have a disability?

 If you meet the requirements, you may be able to access funding from the National Disability Insurance Scheme (NDIS).
-For more information, visit our Fees & Funding page.
+For information about how to get started with the NDIS, click here.

 Do your supported independent living homes cater for special dietary requirements?